To install and use the Wolfram System and MathLM, you must activate your product and receive a password.

-To run Mathematica or MathLM, you must have the appropriate password.
+To run the Wolfram System or MathLM, you must have the appropriate password.
 Passwords are stored within a file called mathpass.
-The location of the mathpass file for Mathematica varies by operating system.
+The location of the mathpass file for the Wolfram System varies by operating system.
 See "Configuration Files" for mathpass file locations.
 The mathpass file for MathLM is located in the top-level MathLM installation directory.
 The mathpass file is created automatically by the installer, but you may find it necessary to edit the file by hand at times.

 The mathpass file may contain one or many password entries, depending on your license type.
 Each line of the mathpass file contains information for a separate password.
 The mathpass file is parsed from top to bottom and the first valid password found is used.
 You can comment out any line in the mathpass file by placing a % character at the start of the line.

 If you are a site license administrator, you can create a mathpass file containing a list of all or some of the licenses provided in your license agreement.
-Then copy that mathpass file to all the machines on which Mathematica has been installed.
-When launched, Mathematica will scan through the list of passwords in the mathpass file from top to bottom until it finds the appropriate password for that machine.
+Then copy that mathpass file to all the machines on which the Wolfram System has been installed.
+When launched, the Wolfram System will scan through the list of passwords in the mathpass file from top to bottom until it finds the appropriate password for that machine.
 This mathpass configuration is a good option for administrators running automated installations.
-See "Installing Mathematica from a Script" for information on automated Mathematica installations.
+See "Installing Mathematica from a Script" for information on automated Wolfram System installations.

-Mathematica passwords have two forms.
-Network passwords are used by copies of Mathematica that get a license from the license server.
-Single-machine passwords are used by standalone copies of Mathematica.
+Wolfram System passwords have two forms.
+Network passwords are used by copies of the Wolfram System that get a license from the license server.
+Single-machine passwords are used by standalone copies of the Wolfram System.

 - The number n of processes printed on your single-machine license certificate generally gives you 2 front end process slots and 6 kernel process slots (two master kernels and four worker kernels) to allow for parallel computing capabilities.

 - The number n of processes printed on your network license certificate generally gives you n front end process slots and 4 kernel process slots per increment.
-See the Increment Request form on the web at wolfram.com/products/mathematica/processes for more information on increasing your process increments.
+Contact us for more information on increasing your process increments.